Updated: Jan 19

 Prepare time estimations for releasing the ATP.

-In any case that the user will test the system without the team, is there any Step-by-step test instruction that the client can use?
+If the user will test the system without the team, is there any Step-by-step test instruction that the client can use?

 Who will validate that the client has the relevant systems to support the testing process (System requirements and specifications)?

-Have you defined the process for reporting errors or any other issues that the client may have during the testing process?
+Have you defined the process for reporting errors or any other issues the client may have during the testing process?

 Phase 3: UAT Team